-- Can I vote by mail?
+• Can I vote by mail?
 If you have a disability or you will be away from home on Election Day, you can vote by mail in this state.
 This is called absentee voting.
-If you want to vote by absentee ballot because you have a disability, you must have a doctor write a note that says that you have a disability.
-You will give this note to the local election office when you apply for an absentee ballot.
-(If a polling location is not accessible to people with disabilities, this is another way for you to vote.) - Do I need an ID to vote by absentee ballot?
+(If a polling location is not accessible to people with disabilities, this is another way for you to vote.)

+- Do I need an ID to vote by absentee ballot?
 You must include a valid ID when requesting an absentee ballot.
 You do not need to include a copy of ID when returning your ballot. - How do I request an absentee ballot?
 You must request an absentee ballot online.
 Request your ballot. - Can I get an electronic absentee ballot?
 Kentucky allows voters who cannot fill out a paper ballot to request an electronic absentee ballot.
 They can fill out the ballot on their computer, print it, and return the ballot.
-Link to request electronic ballot.

-- What is the deadline for requesting my ballot?
-The last day to request an absentee ballot is October 24, 2023.
+You must contact the local election office to request an electronic absentee ballot. - What is the deadline for requesting my ballot?
+The last day to request an absentee ballot is Tuesday, May 7.
 Request your ballot as soon as possible to make sure that you receive your ballot on time. - What if I need help with filling out my ballot?
 You are allowed to have someone help you fill out your ballot.
 The person who helps you must sign the assistance form on the inner envelope of the absentee packet. - Do I need to sign my ballot envelope?
 Follow the instructions on the envelope to sign your envelope when asked.
-This state requires the signature to match one of your past signatures.
+This state requires the signature to match the signature on your voter registration form.
 If you cannot sign your ballot envelope, you can fill out the voter assistance form, make a personal mark, and have two witnesses sign your ballot envelope. - How do I return my ballot?
 You can return your ballot by mail to the local election office or deliver it to a ballot drop box.
-Your ballot must be received by 6 p.m. on November 7, 2023. - Can someone return my ballot for me?
+Your ballot must be received by 6 p.m. on Election Day, Tuesday, May 21. - Can someone return my ballot for me?
 Yes, you may choose to have a family member, household member, or direct support professional (DSP) mail your ballot for you. - Can I track my ballot?
 Yes, you can track your ballot online to see if the local election office has received it.
 You can do this on the Kentucky State Board of Elections website.
 Track your ballot.

-2 MORE VOTING HELP
+MORE VOTING HELP

-• Where can I find more information on how to vote?
+- Where can I find more information on how to vote?
 Check out the Kentucky State Board of Elections website.

-- What if I am having trouble voting or registering to vote?
+Learn about voting assistance for voters with disabilities. - What if I am having trouble voting or registering to vote?
 If you have any trouble voting, contact the local P&A. If you need help, the phone number is 800-633-6283. - What if I have more questions?
-Check out these resources: - o America Votes: Local Election Office Directory - o Guardianship and Voting Laws - o Resources for Deaf and Hard of Hearing Voters - o Resources for Blind and Low Vision Voters - o Easy Read and Plain Language Voting Resources - o Campaign Legal Center: Restore Your Vote - o VoteRiders: Voter ID Help - o ASL Hotline: 301-818-VOTE (301-818-8683) - Please note: the ASL Hotline is only available for November 2023 Elections - o Election Protection Hotline: 866-OUR-VOTE (866-687-8683)
+Check out these resources: - o America Votes: Local Election Office Directory - o Guardianship and Voting Laws - o Resources for Deaf and Hard of Hearing Voters - o Resources for Blind and Low Vision Voters - o Easy Read and Plain Language Voting Resources - o Campaign Legal Center: Restore Your Vote - o VoteRiders: Voter ID Help - Election Protection Hotline: 866-OUR-VOTE (866-687-8683)

-The 2023 State Voting Guides for Disabled Voters are made by the REV UP Voting Campaign at the American Association of People with Disabilities.
+The 2024 State Voting Guides for Disabled Voters are made by the REV UP Voting Campaign at the American Association of People with Disabilities.
 This project was led by Sarah Blahovec.
-A plain language review was done by Hannah Brecher, Plain Language Consultant and Self-Advocate; Latisha Martin, Plain Language Consultant and Self-Advocate; Liz Weintraub, Senior Advocacy Specialist, Association of University Centers on Disabilities.